iamdustan/react-hardware/README.md

 [![Build Status](https://travis-ci.org/iamdustan/react-hardware.svg?branch=master)](https://travis-ci.org/iamdustan/react-hardware)

-> You are on the *rewrite* branch of an *alpha* software project.
-That should
-> tell you something about what to expect happening here. :)

 React Hardware enables you to build firmata-based hardware applications using a consistent developer experience based on JavaScript and React.
 The focus of React Hardware is on developer efficiency across all the platforms you care